Li-Tian/neo/Documentation/articles/cryptography/encode_algorithm.md

 **Decoding Steps**：

-1. Invert input string and convert it into Biginteger format according to Base58 alphabet.
+1. Invert input string and convert it into BigInteger format according to Base58 alphabet.

-2. Convert from Biginteger format to byte[] format and then reverse the order to big endian.
+2. Convert from BigInteger format to byte[] format and then reverse the order to big endian.

 3. If byte[] format data's length is more than 1 & byte[0] = 0 & byte[1] >= 0x80, start from byte[1], otherwise start from byte[0] to get the decoded result.